 She has recorded seven albums and EPs working with musical collaborators such as with Belle and Sebastian, God Help the Girl and Go Away Birds.
 Catherine’s work is produced by Farnham Maltings and in July 2017 she performed In Good Hands at a hair salon in Ennis, in partnership with glór and the Ennis Street Arts Festival, and in October she presented For all the fires not yet lit at glór as part of an Irish tour.
 She is currently working on a new project as part of her Association with glór called The Shape of a Walk.

 Ennistymon based Jacinta Sheerin started treading the boards as an aspiring young actress in Dublin Youth Theatre and went on to study Theatre Studies at the University of Ulster in Coleraine.
 She has also completed a course in drama facilitation with Artstrain, and an MA in Dramatherapy at NUI Maynooth.
 In 2007, Jacinta co- founded the company Wicked Angels and went on to co-write, co-produce and act in the box office hit Waiting for IKEA for the Dublin Fringe Festival.
 The play went on to tour Ireland and the UK for the next five years, premiering in the First Irish Theatre Festival in New York.
 I’m not A.D.H.D, I’m B.O.L.D!, co- written by Jacinta, won the Bewley’s Little Gem Award.
 Jacinta has also worked with TEAM theatre and the REEL DEAL Programme, acting in a forum theatre piece that has toured and continues to tour schools around the country bringing the importance of sexual health to third year and transition year students.
 She has worked as a Facilitator and Dramatherapist with various groups including young offenders, senior citizens, members of the travelling community and children with special needs, and was one of the artists who participated in glór’s Platforms initiative in April where she performed an excerpt from her work in progress – a play entitled Sweet About Me, inviting feedback from the audience in attendance.
-The premiere of Sweet About Me will be presented at glór in March 2019.
+The premiere of Sweet About Me was presented at glór in March 2019, before embarking on a short national tour.